 Students who accept membership and are inducted into the chapter should be aware of the time and commitment involved with this honor.
 For example, there will be monthly chapter meetings as well as a semester tutoring requirement in 2017-2018.
 Members also must participate in chapter and individual service projects to benefit the school and community.
 Membership fees of $20.00 will be collected at the first monthly meeting following 2017 Induction.

-Membership meetings will now be held during first lunch on the second Thursday of the month.
+Membership meetings will now be held during second lunch on the first Wednesday of the month.

 Our School Affiliation Number: 00019291.